devils-angel/HackUTDGoldie/API_documentation.md

 - The system processes applications synchronously in the POC.
 In production, use asynchronous processing (Celery, Kafka, etc.)
 - Email and alert notifications are simulated (logged to console).
 Integrate with actual email service in production.
 - The verification logic uses simplified rules for POC.
 Implement real KYC, compliance, and credit check integrations in production.
-- Database uses SQLite for POC.
-Use PostgreSQL/MySQL for production.
+- Database uses PostgreSQL (configure credentials via `.env`).
+For other environments, update `db.js` accordingly.

 ## Future Enhancements